-New Delhi sits right at the heart of India’s cultural and economic vibrancy and, as its capital city, is home to Indian conglomerates and multinational firms operating in India.
+New Delhi sits right at the heart of India’s cultural and economic vibrancy and, as its capital city, is home to many Indian conglomerates and multinational firms operating in India.
 Our senior team here meshes its deep understanding of the diverse region with a firm understanding of global market dynamics to deliver tangible business outcomes for clients.
 Key service offerings include corporate and brand reputation management, media and influencer engagement, content development, issues and crisis management, policy-focused communications and digitally integrated communications campaigns.

 New Delhi is an eclectic confluence of the old and new, steeped in history and yet a modern megapolis.
 A cultural and culinary haven, the city boasts of trendy art districts, restaurants for any palette and great bars, boutiques and a host of sprawling malls.
 If you get to spend 24 hours in Delhi, follow our lead: